 Talbot has more than 25 years’ broad experience in human resources leadership, with a focus on building staff capability and navigating change.
-Before coming to World Vision, she was vice president of human resources at Kaiser Permanente, working to support Kaiser’s business and shared services functions.
+Before coming to World Vision, she was Vice President of Human Resources at Kaiser Permanente, working to support Kaiser’s business and shared services functions.

 Most recently, Talbot provided operations leadership for Kaiser Permanente’s National Diversity and Inclusion department and for related initiatives that promoted care and health for diverse communities.
 Prior to Kaiser Permanente, Talbot worked at both Qwest and AT&T, with a focus on providing HR support to technology teams.

-Earning a B.A. in psychology from Wheaton College in Wheaton, Illinois, Talbot also completed graduate coursework in human resources at Benedictine University.
+Holding a B.A. in psychology from Wheaton College in Wheaton, Illinois, Talbot also completed graduate coursework in human resources at Benedictine University.
 While at Kaiser Permanente, she participated in an executive education program at Harvard University.
 She has long been active in supporting the career development of women, and she volunteers with college students to help them discover how faith informs their vocation and work.

 In his role, Glynn is responsible for creating dynamic partnerships that result in significant investments of time, talent, and treasure, and facilitating lasting change in the lives of children, families, and communities around the world, as well as World Vision supporters.

 Glynn joined World Vision in 2010 after 25 years of for-profit leadership roles in sales, operations, customer service, and total quality management.
-Glynn is uniquely gifted at leading organizations to deliver superior results, while creating an environment where individuals can reach their personal potential.
+He is uniquely gifted at leading organizations to deliver superior results, while creating an environment where individuals can reach their personal potential.

-A Master Lean/Six Sigma Black Belt, Glynn holds a BBA in management from the University of Massachusetts Amherst and an MBA with a concentration in strategic quality management from Eastern Michigan University.
+A Master Lean/Six Sigma Black Belt, Glynn holds a BBA in Management from the University of Massachusetts Amherst and an MBA with a concentration in Strategic Quality Management from Eastern Michigan University.

 Kent Hill collaborates with World Vision International, the global partnership of World Vision, to facilitate the overseas allocation of resources from government grants, corporate in-kind donations, and individual donor gifts, and leads World Vision U.S. advocacy efforts that engage American lawmakers and the general public.
 Hill joined World Vision in 2011 after more than three decades serving in U.S. government, academic, and nonprofit leadership roles.